 Review – Silver Lining Screen EIS fund

-British adults on average spend a third of their day watching TV on different devices, fuelling demand for new content.
+British adults on average spend three hours 42 minutes a day watching TV on different devices, fuelling demand for new content.
 It is estimated 6,000 new films are needed by the likes of ITV and Netflix each year.
 Yet supply is short.
 This fund will invest in a cautiously run portfolio of EIS-qualifying companies that will produce TV content to help meet that demand.
 At least 75% of the investment will be supported by contractual revenues.

 - Invests in lower-budget/lower-risk TV production projects